ALS: Management

 There is no cure for ALS.
-Management focuses on treating symptoms and providing supportive care, with the goal of improving quality of life and prolonging survival.
+Management focuses on treating symptoms and providing supportive care to improve quality of life and prolong survival.
 This care is best provided by multidisciplinary teams of healthcare professionals; attending a multidisciplinary ALS clinic is associated with longer survival, fewer hospitalizations, and improved quality of life.
-Riluzole prolongs survival by about 2–3 months.
-Edaravone slows functional decline slightly in a small number of people with ALS; it is expensive and must be administered by daily IV infusions that may decrease quality of life.
-Other medications may be used to manage other symptoms.

 Non-invasive ventilation (NIV) is the main treatment for respiratory failure in ALS.
-In people with normal bulbar function, it prolongs survival by about seven months and improves quality of life.
+In people with normal bulbar function, it prolongs survival by about seven months and improves the quality of life.
 One study found that NIV is ineffective for people with poor bulbar function while another suggested that it may provide a modest survival benefit.
 Many people with ALS have difficulty tolerating NIV.
 Invasive ventilation is an option for people with advanced ALS when NIV is not enough to manage their symptoms.
-While invasive ventilation prolongs survival, disease progression and functional decline continue.
+While invasive ventilation prolongs survival, disease progression, and functional decline continue.
 It may decrease the quality of life of people with ALS or their caregivers.
-Invasive ventilation is more commonly used in Japan than North America or Europe.
+Invasive ventilation is more commonly used in Japan than in North America or Europe.

 Physical therapy can promote functional independence through aerobic, range of motion, and stretching exercises.
 Occupational therapy can assist with activities of daily living through adaptive equipment.
 Speech therapy can assist people with ALS who have difficulty speaking.
 Preventing weight loss and malnutrition in people with ALS improves both survival and quality of life.
 Initially, difficulty swallowing (dysphagia) can be managed by dietary changes and swallowing techniques.
 A feeding tube should be considered if someone with ALS loses 5% or more of their body weight or if they cannot safely swallow food and water.
 The feeding tube is usually inserted by percutaneous endoscopic gastrostomy (PEG).
 There is weak evidence that PEG tubes improve survival.
 PEG insertion is usually performed with the intent of improving quality of life.

 Palliative care should begin shortly after someone is diagnosed with ALS.
 Discussion of end-of-life issues gives people with ALS time to reflect on their preferences for end-of-life care and can help avoid unwanted interventions or procedures.
-Hospice care can improve symptom management at the end of life and increases the likelihood of a peaceful death.
+Hospice care can improve symptom management at the end of life and increase the likelihood of a peaceful death.
 In the final days of life, opioids can be used to treat pain and dyspnea, while benzodiazepines can be used to treat anxiety.